Your thyroid might be trying to tell you something.

 - Do we need to monitor blood levels for thyroid function?
 If so, how often?

 - Do you have any information on alternative methods, like diet and supplements?

 Quick Health Fact!

-Did you know that adding to many cruciferous vegetables, such as broccoli, and soy products, to your diet can exacerbate thyroid problems?
+Did you know that adding too many cruciferous vegetables, such as broccoli, and soy products, to your diet can exacerbate thyroid problems?
 Fortunately, Dr. Salerno can put together an effective diet program that’s easy to follow, and sure to give you the results you’re looking for.

-Thyroid Treatment Diet & Lifestyle Changes
+Thyroid Disease Treatment - Diet & Lifestyle Changes

 - Food is an important factor in the health of the thyroid gland.
 Normalizing blood sugar, maintaining healthy lipid levels, and building up your immune system are critical for optimum thyroid function.

 - If your diet consists of mostly grains, please try and eliminate them as much as possible.
 Gluten and many other food sensitivities can cause high levels of inflammation in the gut and are extremely difficult to digest, which can lead to autoimmune issues, leaky gut syndrome, and complications of the thyroid.

 - Coconut oil, which happens to be a great source of saturated fat and medium chain triglycerides (MCTs), is an excellent source of energy needed for healthy hormone production.